Lady Deathstrike: Early life in Japan

+Wolverine, X-Men, and Alpha Flight

 Distraught, Yuriko belatedly embraced her father's ideals and sought to track down whoever dishonored him and restore Japan's honor.
 She adopted a costumed identity, as a samurai warrior.
 She attempted to find Bullseye with an adamantium tracking device, intending to get revenge on him for betraying her father and retrieve the adamantium in his bones for study.
 Instead, the device led to Wolverine, whose skeleton had also been bonded with adamantium.
 Deathstrike sought to kill him to right the wrong of the theft of her father's theories and to restore her family's honor; however, she and her followers were defeated by Wolverine and Vindicator of Alpha Flight.
-She then went to the Mojoverse and sought Spiral's "body shoppe" where she received extensive cybernetic enhancements including adamantium bones and talons.
+She went to the Mojoverse and sought Spiral's "body shoppe" where she received extensive cybernetic enhancements including adamantium bones and talons.
 As a cyborg, she became a professional criminal, and joined forces with former Hellfire Club mercenaries-turned-cyborgs Cole, Macon, and Reese.
 The four cyborgs stalked Wolverine and Katie Power in New York.

-Lady Deathstrike — along with Cole, Macon, and Reese — joined the team of criminal cyborgs called the Reavers, led by Donald Pierce.
+Lady Deathstrike – along with Cole, Macon, and Reese – joined the team of criminal cyborgs called the Reavers, led by Donald Pierce.
 Together, the Reavers captured and crucified Wolverine.
-Lady Deathstrike was accidentally teleported along with Wolverine and Puck to 1937 Spain.
+Lady Deathstrike was accidentally teleported along with Wolverine and Puck to 1937 in Spain.
 There, she joined forces with a Luftwaffe unit, and battled Wolverine.
 Her right arm was destroyed by a tank, and when she returned to the present she was given a new right arm.
 The Reavers gang was broken up by Trevor Fitzroy's Sentinels and most of them were destroyed, though Deathstrike herself survived.
 She later battled Wolverine and Sabretooth in Times Square.